What makes us different?

 At Clarion, we have designed a truly collaborative consulting process.
 True collaboration–the kind where confident professionals listen, exchange ideas and find inspired solutions as a result–is quite rare.
 It takes confidence, commitment and time.
 We structure all of our engagements around the Clarion Collaborative Process Model.
 This allows us to build insights and bridges across functions, see new possibilities, and ensure a level of understanding and buy-in that leaves our clients stronger at the end of our engagements.

 Seasoned practitioners dedicated to your success.

-Tom Murtagh is a founder and managing director of Clarion.
+Tom Murtagh is the CEO and a founder of Clarion.
 He has been working with leading life science companies since 1995—helping build and deliver on growth and leadership strategies across the sector.

 Tom’s experience ranges from product level strategy, where he has supported dozens of brand teams with their go-to-market strategies, to executive/board support where he has helped design corporate growth strategies as well as turnarounds.